 As of May 10, 2021, residents of Kaua‘i and Ni‘ihau with a demonstrated reduction in income due to the COVID 19 pandemic will be eligible to apply for the County of Kaua‘i’s 2021 Coronavirus Rental and Utility Assistance Program.
-To qualify through October 31, 2022, individuals must demonstrate a combined household income of not more than 80% of the area median income (AMI).
-Starting December 1, 2022, the combined household income requirement will decrease to 50% or less to focus on the most vulnerable communities, which also include kupuna aged 62 years or older and domestic violence survivors.
+Starting December 1, 2022, the combined household income requirement will decrease to 50% or less to focus on the most vulnerable communities.
+Additionally, kupuna aged 62 years or older, those facing imminent eviction, and domestic violence survivors can be accepted up to 80% AMI with required documentation.
+[UPDATE December 23, 2022 for clarity.]

 The 2021 Coronavirus Rental and Utility program is designed to support individuals and families pay essential cost of living expenses as the economy recovers in the aftermath of the pandemic.
 Eligible expenses include future rent, rental arrears, and utilities in arrears for the period after March 2020, as funds permit.

-Eligible applicants with completed applications may receive up to $4,500 per month for rent through October 31, 2022.
-Note the rental assistance cap will lower to $1,500 after November 1, 2022.
+Eligible applicants with completed applications may receive up to $1,500 per month for rent.
 There is no monthly cap on qualifying utilities.
 Information from both tenants and landlords must be provided in order for an application to qualify for the program.
 The cooperation of both parties is appreciated.

 Funding is limited to households’ primary residence of Kaua‘i and Ni‘ihau.
-Twelve months of assistance including past due rent and future rent, though more
+Fifteen months of assistance including past due rent and future rent, though more

-help may be available depending upon availability of funds and your circumstances.
+help may be available depending upon availability of funds and managerial circumstances based on your circumstances.

-To qualify for rent and/or utility assistance before October 31, applicants must meet the following criteria:
+To qualify for rent and/or utility assistance, applicants must meet the following criteria:

 - Be a Kaua‘i County resident;